Meet Cora Sayre, a 2018 Disaster Feedback Fellow of the Disaster Recovery Team at GlobalGiving.

 Reforestation is important, Cora said, but the people WAND collaborates are the real key to disaster resilience.

 “Before, the rural folks used to only be on the sidelines, but now because of our engagement, training, and partnering, some of them have become village leaders and counselors.
 Women are involved in cooperatives.
 They are now agents and stakeholders in their communities.”

-Cora is a 2018 Disaster Feedback Fellow of the Disaster Recovery Network at GlobalGiving.
+Cora is a 2018 Disaster Feedback Fellow of the Disaster Recovery Team at GlobalGiving.
 Learn more about the fellowship.